Rain-World-Modding/Rain-World-Modding.github.io/contributing.md

 8. Using GitHub, make a pull request from your fork with edits to the origin/main.
 Someone can then review your pull request and merge it with origin, edit, or request edits.
 Pull requests can then be merged by a user with write permissions for the origin repository.

-After some automated actions have taken place, everything on origin/main is then deployed to [the website](https://rain-world-modding.github.io/rain-world-modding/index.html) .
+An automated script will add the required CSS and JS resource links to the article, and then everything on origin/main will be deployed to [the website](https://rain-world-modding.github.io/rain-world-modding/index.html) .

 ---
 ### Article styling guide (markdown)